israelh88/Capstone-Google_Advanced_Data_Analytics/README.md

 !["SalifortCapstoneProjectFeatureImportance](https://github.com/israelh88/Capstone-Google_Advanced_Data_Analytics/blob/main/images/Screenshot%202024-02-28%20154746.png?raw=true)

-#### Partial Dependence Plot of monthly_hours
+#### Partial Dependence Plot: Monthly Hours Worked
 A Partial Dependence Plot (PDP) shows how the Target changes when the value of a feature is varied.
 It significantly revealed how employee turnover varies based on the monthly hours worked. **Both overworked and underworked employees tend to leave the company.**

 ![SalifortCapstoneProjectFeatureImportance](https://github.com/israelh88/Capstone-Google_Advanced_Data_Analytics/blob/2f51c2e95937db10245058d0f8d98f97e93b3aa8/images/Screenshot%202024-03-20%20120152.png)

 NOTE: A standard workweek of 40 hours equals approximately 173 hrs per month.
     - Salifort employees are most likely to leave when averaging 250 hours per month, which equates to approximately 63 hours per week.
     - Additionally, employees tend to leave when working 135 hours per month--around 30 hours per week.

+#### Partial Dependence Plot: Number of Projects
-- It is not unexpected that the number of projects affects employee turnover.
+It is not unexpected that the number of projects affects employee turnover.
 At 6 or more projects, there is a tendency for employees to leave the company.
-More projects lead to longer hours worked.
+More projects can lead to more hours worked.

 ![PDPnumber_projects](https://github.com/israelh88/Capstone-Google_Advanced_Data_Analytics/blob/069f5e93a0d227aea46065f0e90e1ff1ec177727/images/Screenshot%202024-03-20%20115348.png)

-- As for employee satisfaction, it is no surprise that less employee satisfaction predicts turnover well.
-Refer to the partial dependence chart.
+#### Partial Dependence Plot: Employee Satisfaction
+Employee satisfaction also predicts turnover, as expected.
 Satisfaction of 0.1 or less is a definite walk.

 ![PDPsatisfaction](https://github.com/israelh88/Capstone-Google_Advanced_Data_Analytics/blob/5d8fbb66b05f6ef3268e43f62b82052c94af51dd/images/Screenshot%202024-03-03%20224048.png)

+#### Partial Dependence Plot: Tenure
-- As for tenure, there's something unusual about the higher tendency to leave the company after 5 years.
-Employees may choose to wait until stock options have vested before they quit.
+As for tenure, there's something unusual about the higher tendency to leave the company after 5 years.
+Employees might choose to wait until stock options have vested before they quit.

 ![PDP_tenure](https://github.com/israelh88/Capstone-Google_Advanced_Data_Analytics/blob/628f775d64330ed3f478868f35b97d44795abfab/images/Screenshot%202024-03-20%20111823.png)